 Sidney is curious and independent and likes to roost on the highest spot he can find.

 Wesley came to us as a chick.
 Her previous owner had no interest in keeping her because she hatched with an extra toe and "wouldn't fit into their breeding program".
 Wesley is a sassy girl and she is always chatting away.

 Sara was given to us by a woman who was not able to care for her because she hatched with a severe deformity called a twisted thoracic girdle.
 This deformity caused her left wing to hang because there was nothing attaching it to her body.
 With the help of our generous supporters we raised enough money to cover the cost of surgery and Sara had her wing amputated on April 25, 2017 .
 She made a full recovery and is doing so much better without her wing.
 She can run and play without tripping and dust bathe without it getting caught under her.
 She is a precious little girl and certainly doesn't know that she is any different than the others.

 Dakota was surrendered to our rescue after suffering from frostbite which caused her to lose both of her feet.
 Because she needs special care and attention her previous owner did not want her.
 Dakota uses her wings and her little leg stubs to get wherever she needs to go.
 Although she has no feet that doesn't slow her down!
 We continuously monitor Dakota's stubs to make sure she does not develop sores or infection.

 Dakota enjoys sun bathing on warm days and loves watermelon and apples.

-You can usually find Austin dust bathing in the mulch or looking in the yard for yummy treats to share with us.
+You can usually find Austin dust bathing in the mulch or looking after his favorite lady friend, Heidi.